mohamed2003487/-SuperMarket-Sales-Analysis/README.md

-# 🛒 **SuperMarket Sales Analysis** 📊
+# 🛒 **Store Sales Analysis** 📊

-Welcome to the **SuperMarket Sales Analysis** project!
-This project is all about diving deep into supermarket sales data to uncover insights, trends, and patterns that can help improve business decisions.
+Welcome to the **Store Sales Analysis** project!
+This project is all about diving deep into store sales data to uncover insights, trends, and patterns that can help improve business decisions.
 Whether you're a data enthusiast or a business professional, this project will give you a clear understanding of how data analytics can drive actionable insights.

 ---